 Shoaling fish are very popular for home aquariums because of their fun group behaviors and striking colors.
 Harlequin Rasboras are a great example of an easy shoaling fish to add to your tank.

-They are a striking fish which, when added as part of a group, will add a vibrant splash of color to your tank.
+They are striking fish that, when added as part of a group, will add a vibrant splash of color to your tank.

 This captivating small fish has very few specific care needs and they aren’t very demanding.
 They’re easy to care for, and as long as they’re fed a simple diet, and their tank is kept clean, they’ll thrive.
 The perfect match for a beginner.